xiix0/scam/README.md

-You seek to shield those you love and you like the role of the provider.
+"Elves and Dragons!"
+I says to him.
+"Cabbages and potatoes are better for you and me."
+		-- J. R. R. Tolkien